carlpage/hrnTest/readme.md

 # Frontend Developer - Professional Evaluation Test

-This project is a single page website created for HRN's Frontend Developer - Professional Evaluation Test based on the mockups provided.
+This project is a single page website created for HRN's Frontend Developer - Homework based on the mockups provided.

 ## Technologies
 1. HTML - Structure of the page